Calling Spares a ‘hard-boiled detective’ story is like calling Ben&Jerry’s Wavy Gravy ‘chocolate swirl ice cream.’

 Sure.
 I guess–if you ignore philosophy, organics, ingredients, and taste.

-I mean, there lead is an ex-cop, ex-soldier; pretty standard; just replace the bottle of Scotch with a foil-wrapped pouch of Rapt.
+I mean, the lead is an ex-cop/ex-soldier.
+It’s pretty standard detective; just replace the bottle of Scotch with a foil-wrapped pouch of Rapt.
 Usually.

 “Then on an afterthought I reached behind me and took down a bottle of Jack Daniels.
 Actually, it wasn’t an afterthought.
 It had been a first thought and an in-between thought.
 I’d been trying to make it an ex-thought, but something inside me gave up.”

 The damsel-in-distress is actually six-and-a-half clones escaped from a body Farm, but they’re as innocent and beautiful as the day is long.
 And the corrupt, dirty big city is a former two-hundred story flying MegaMall that landed in New Richmond, Virginia, and instead of districts or boroughs, we have floors–above 100 is the most rarified air.
 But the mob scene is pretty standard, as is the drug trade and the street whores, so who knows?
 Maybe its just like Sam Spade.
 Practically the same thing.

 Except I just never know where Marshall Smith is going to take his stories, and that’s a thing of beauty.
 As a side note, though Marshall Smith often seems to fall into ‘sci-fi,’ he’s about as sci-fi as Philip K. Dick.
 He’s more interested in dreaming up concepts for plotting and social commentary, not for actual future-civilization possibility.
 I admit, I myself stuttered at the clone farm, but you know, it is a bit like a drug trip.
 You just surrender control and see where the conductor takes you.